Ranrar/rustic-prompt/.github/ISSUE_TEMPLATE/new-general-purpose-instruction.md

 ---

-We’re looking for contributions of **general-purpose instruction files** that can be used across different languages and tools (not just Rust).
+We're looking for contributions of **general-purpose instruction files** that can be used across different languages and tools (not just Rust).

 ### Examples
 - Syntax troubleshooting